 Drop some tincture under your tongue or into that warm glass of milk before bed.
-You can also vape, smoke, and even eat it.
+You can also vape, smoke (cbd flower), and even eat it.
 However you use cannabidiol for deep sleep, you’ll be glad you did in the morning!

 RELATED: Does CBD Help You Sleep Better?